 It's Time To Spring Forward An Hour in the US and Canada: Daylight Saving Time Arrives Sunday

-This year, DST in much of the US and Canada begins on March 9, several weeks earlier than in years prior to 2007.
-As you may recall, last year the US and Canada "sprang forward" a few weeks earlier than in past years in accordance with the US Department of Energy's Energy Policy Act of 2005 that was passed into law.
-DST will end later than usual, on the first Sunday of November (in 2008, November 2); more details on the new DST start and end times can be found here).
+This year, DST in much of the US and Canada begins on March 11, several weeks earlier than in years prior to 2007.
+In 2007, most of the US and Canada "sprang forward" a few weeks earlier than in past years in accordance with the US Department of Energy's Energy Policy Act of 2005 that was passed into law.
+DST will end later than it did prior to 2007, on the first Sunday of November (that would be Sunday, Nov.
+4, in 2012); more details on the new DST start and end times can be found here).
 This results in a new DST period that is approximately three to four weeks longer than in previous years.

 If you manage servers and a host of Microsoft software, visit http://www.microsoft.com/time for more details.
 And visit the support web sites of any other software companies to see if you need to apply any updates - it's not just Microsoft software that may require updates.
 Keep in mind that it's not just the US and Canada that made changes to DST and time zones: we have an upcoming change in Australia and others noted on the DST and Time Zone Hot Topics page.

 And remember: time is a precious thing.
 Never waste it.

 Of interest, these top news articles for daylight saving time...